Today I Am Going To Share How To Make A Christmas Cookies And Milk Treats For Santa Plate And Bottle

-- Choose your canvas, for the Santa Christmas Cookies plate I centred my design around a square plate which is from Ikea.
+For the Santa Christmas Cookies plate I centred my design around a square plate which is from Ikea.
 For no other reason than I wanted something a little different.
 And I picked up the mini milk bottles and paper straws from Amazon.
 These ever so beautiful cookies are from Biscuiteers they are all seriously gorgeous, check them out.
 I so want the 12 days of Christmas next.

 I could not find the exact images I had in mind so sliced and welded existing images in the design space to create the exact look I wanted.
 I created my carrot by ungrouping, slicing and welding a carrot image already available.
 See the vlog below to see how I did it.

-- The gingerbread man was exactly what I wanted but had a border, I sliced that away to remove and be left with my finished gingerbread man.
+The gingerbread man was exactly what I wanted but had a border, I sliced that away to remove and be left with my finished gingerbread man.
 Remember you can slice with circles as well as squares to create curved lines.

-- Weld your project, before setting you project to cut, welding your image together makes it easier to transfer if it is all in place.
+Before setting you project to cut, welding your image together makes it easier to transfer if it is all in place.

-- A brightpad is amazing for weeding, this was the first time I used my brightpad and I found it so much easier weeding out with a backlight.
+A brightpad is amazing for weeding, this was the first time I used my brightpad and I found it so much easier weeding out with a backlight.
 (More on that soon)